UniversalDependencies/docs/_u-overview/complex-syntax.md

 ## Coordination

-We treat coordinate structures asymmetrically:
-The head of the relation is the first conjunct and all the other conjuncts depend on it via the [u-dep/conj]() relation.
-Coordinating conjunctions and punctuation delimiting the conjuncts are attached using the [u-dep/cc]() and [u-dep/punct]() relations respectively.
+Complex clauses involving coordination arise when two main clauses or two subordinate clauses at the same level are linked in a coordinate structure, which may or may not involve an overt coordinating conjunction.
+We treat coordinate structures asymmetrically by taking the first conjunct as the head with all other conjuncts attached to it via the [u-dep/conj]() relation.
+Coordinating conjunctions and punctuation delimiting the conjuncts are attached to the immediately following conjunct using the [u-dep/cc]() and [u-dep/punct]() relations respectively.

 ~~~ sdparse
 He came home , took a shower and immediately went to bed .